junchangwang/dqueue/README.md

 ## DQueue

 DQueue is a multi-producer-single-consumer queue that is wait-free and processor-friendly.
 It outperforms previous queues in three different architectures (x86, Power8, and ARMv8) by utilizing novel explicit optimization techniques, including adding local buffers, reducing the use of branches, atomic operations and memory fences in program.
-DQueue is released under GPL v2.
 DQueue includes the following files:

 - dqueue.c: Source code of DQueue.
 - dqueue.h: Header file of dqueue.c.